All Episodes

 And we talked about how our freedom was bestowed upon us by God.

-It is not given to us by man, because if man is responsible for giving us our freedom, then man can certainly take that freedom away.
+It is not given to us by man because if man is responsible for giving us our freedom, then man can certainly take that freedom away.

 And we have seen that all throughout history.

-And I thought I'd like to get some of your thoughts on freedom and what our founding fathers represented oh so many years ago.
+And I thought I'd like to get some of your thoughts on freedom and what our founding fathers represented oh, so many years ago.

-Well, you know, the Bible has a very succinct statement about freedom, it says you shall know the truth, and the truth will set you free.
+Well, you know, the Bible has a very succinct statement about freedom.

-Truth has been shot in the head, and nobody speaks the truth.
+Truth has been shot in the head and nobody speaks the truth.

-In fact, it is a very um visual thing where people can stand in front of a video that shows what they have done and actually deny they have done it with a smile and go on.
+In fact, it is a very visual thing where people can stand in front of a video that shows what they have done and actually deny they have done it with a smile and go on.

-Oh God, that's so true though.
+Oh, God, that's so true, though.

-Isn't that the isn't that a fact that and I've always said this, if you know the truth, you know where to go.
+And I've always said this, if you know the truth, you know where to go.

 But if you don't know how the truth is, you're lost.